ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-account-conflict.md

 {: pre}

-This is often because the {{site.data.keyword.cloud_notm}} account has already been added to Cloudability, either manually or by another deployment of the DA.
+This error is often because the {{site.data.keyword.cloud_notm}} account exists in Cloudability.
+The existing integration could have been added manually or by another deployment of the DA.
 {: tsCauses}

 The recommended approach is to delete the existing {{site.data.keyword.cloud_notm}} account from {{site.data.keyword.IBM_notm}} Cloudability and re-run the DA configuration to add the account.
-This ensures that the vendor credentials within Cloudability are set correctly.
+Deploying through the DA ensures that the vendor credentials within Cloudability are set correctly.
 {: tsResolve}

 Alternatively, the existing configuration can be manually updated within Cloudability to match the configuration outputs and the adding of the {{site.data.keyword.cloud_notm}} account to Cloudability can be disabled by setting the `cloudability_api_key` parameter in the `Required` tab to `__NULL__`.
+Next, redeploy the deployable architecture which skips the adding of the account to Cloudability since it was already added from the previous run.